Media Advisory - News conference to sound alarm on B.C. salmon fishery crisis

 SOURCE Unifor

-For further information: please contact Unifor Communications Representative Ian Boyko at ian.boyko@unifor.org or 778-903-6549 (cell).
+For further information: For more information, please contact Unifor Communications Representative Ian Boyko at ian.boyko@unifor.org or 778-903-6549 (cell).

 Share this article